 Carla Sherman was born in 1961 in Rio de Janeiro, Brazil.
 She was awarded a Master of Arts degree by the Federal University of Rio de Janeiro (UFRJ) and she taught French and French Literature at her alma mater and at the State University of Rio de Janeiro (UERJ).
 She worked many years as a translator and interpreter.

-In 1997, Carla was a doctoral candidate at UFRJ, preparing a thesis on French author Philippe Sollers, when she came to the United States during the summer break to attend a silent retreat.
+In 1997, Carla was a doctoral candidate at UFRJ, preparing a dissertation on French author Philippe Sollers, when she came to the United States during the summer break to attend a silent retreat.
 That was her very first experience with a spiritual meeting and on the third day she had an overwhelming experience of awakening.
 She went back to Rio for a few months and then came back, this time to Boulder, Colorado.
 In Boulder, Carla met John.
 She went back to Brazil after a couple of months.

 A few months later, in January 1999, she came back to the US, this time to California, where she ran into John again.
 By then, after a year and a half of spiritual awakening, everything fell apart, and she felt completely lost.
 She started looking for a way to gain back the experience of the oneness of all being.
 This effort led her to look at herself, although she did not know it at the time.
 This was the beginning of a process that eventually brought her to true freedom.